keptn/keptn.github.io/content/docs/0.8.x/integrations/migrate_from_070_to_080/index.md

 	return nil
 }
 ```
-Other than that, please follow the changes detailed above for Keptn CloudEvents, `go-utils` and `distributor`, as shown above.
+Other than that, please follow the changes detailed above for Keptn CloudEvents, `go-utils` and `distributor`.

 ## Changes required for SLI-Provider